 This appendix provides a standard for a DQM, determined in the telemetry receiver demodulator, and a standard for DQE allowing for transport of the received telemetry data and associated DQM to a distant best source selector or similar device.
-The DQE standard enables telemetry receivers to generate a serial data stream that includes a standardized measurement of the real-time probability of error for a grouping of bits.
+The DQE wrapper, commonly referred to as a protocol, will enable telemetry receivers to generate a serial data stream that will include a standardized measurement of the real-time probability of error for a grouping of bits.